thriveweb/great-start-elc/content/centres/mildura.md

-      We invite you to come and take a look at our fabulous early learning centre and see why we are rated ‘Exceeding’ the National Quality Standards.
+      We invite you to come and take a look at our fabulous early learning centre and see our high quality centre first hand.
 classroomsSection:
   items:
     - icon: /images/uploads/baby.svg